Sample Work

 -

-Unique programming, beginning with a first-of-its-kind education summit launched on (peri)menopause – exceeding financial and attendance goals by more than 50% – and attracting a new set of funders.
+Unique programming, including a first-of-its-kind education summit launched on (peri)menopause – exceeding financial and attendance goals by more than 50% – plus attracting a new set of funders.
 (The summit also received ASAE: “2024 Power of Associations” Gold Award.)

 -